 Performing physical activity can

-Dietary changes may also stimulate dopamine.
-Although eating foods high in saturated fat and sugar initially activates the dopamine system, it can cause inflammation over time, which may gradually affect dopamine signaling.
+Dietary changes may also affect dopamine.
+Although eating a high fat diet initially activates the dopamine system, over time this type of diet may lower dopamine signaling.

 Some supplements may help increase dopamine levels, such as:

 small 2019 studyof 86 children with ADHD found that supplementing with vitamin D3 daily increased dopamine levels.
 They received 2,000 IU of vitamin D3 per day.
 However, the scientists do not report if this impacted the children’s well-being or ability to focus.

 - Velvet bean: This tropical bean is high in levodopa, which is a substance the brain needs to produce dopamine.
 An